 view article - From Panic to Perspective: How to Make Sense of Health News and Claims 04.09.2025 view article - From Panic to Perspective: How to Make Sense of Health News and Claims Health Equity From Panic to Perspective: How to Make Sense of Health News and Claims A how-to guide from PHP's executive editor on critically evaluating health claims and navigating sensational headlines.
-Editor Monica Wang
+Editor Monica L. Wang

 view article - Period Apps After Dobbs: More Users, More Risks 04.07.2025 view article - Period Apps After Dobbs: More Users, More Risks Sexual & Reproductive Health Abortion Period Apps After Dobbs: More Users, More Risks Following the Dobbs decision, the number of women using period-tracking apps has increased from 37% to 45%, raising privacy concerns.
 Fellow Rowena Lindsay